vedantsinghania05/vedantsinghania05.github.io/readme.md

 Want to create your own website from this template?
 Click `Use this template` to get started!
 This is an theme that has been verified by Astro (the framework used to built my website) as a theme.
 You can find the posting [here](https://astro.build/themes/details/minimal-personal-website-portfolio/).

 Once you've copied the code via the use template button and cloned your copy of the template locally, you can get started by running `npm install`.
 This will install the dependencies (you only need to do this once).
 Next, run `npm run dev` to start the dev server.
+Now, you can open the site locally and see the template with the example data in it!

 Now, you can edit the json files in src/content/data to customize the template with your own information.
 Make sure to update each file in src/content/data accordingly.
 Make sure to update the site's domain in `astro.config.mjs` to your website's domain as well.